darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # Do you offer sales?
 Darkpalace Studio plugins are offered at a reasonable fixed price.
-They offer amazing value for the money and are high quality.
 Setting fixed prices is a very fair option for all involved parties.
 Thus there will be no sales or any bundle deals.

 # Do you offer any plugin subscriptions?
 There are no subscription options.

 # Will I have to pay for future updates?